-Because JTED programs serve people from different backgrounds, grantees will need to establish policies and practices that ensure that everyone is treated with dignity, decency, and respect.
+Because your program will be serving people from many different backgrounds, your organization will need to establish policies and practices that ensure that everyone is treated with dignity, decency, and respect.
 This will include cultivating an environment that is free of discrimination, harassment, bullying, or other emotional or physical harm.

-- Discrimination is bias or prejudice resulting in denial of opportunity or unfair treatment when hiring, creating, or applying policies, training, promoting, firing, or laying off employees, or in any other terms and conditions of employment or program participation. - Harassment can be a wide range of unwelcomed and offensive behaviors.
-They usually are repetitive but do not have to be. - Bullying is a persistent pattern of mistreatment from others in the workplace/training environment that causes either physical or emotional harm.
+- Discrimination is bias or prejudice resulting in denial of opportunity or unfair treatment when hiring, creating, or applying policies, training, promoting, firing, or laying off employees, or in any other terms and conditions of employment or program participation. - Harassment can be a wide range of unwelcome and offensive behaviors.
+They usually are repetitive but do not have to be.

+Bullying is a persistent pattern of mistreatment from others in the workplace/training environment that causes either physical or emotional harm.
 It can include such tactics as verbal, nonverbal, psychological, or physical abuse and humiliation.